Structural Implications of the Chameleon Mechanism on White Dwarfs: Introduction

 The partial breaking of screening mechanisms within massive sources is expected to influence the equilibrium structure of stars, altering with it fundamental properties such as their mass-radius relations and cooling times (see~e.g.~\cite{Babichev:2009fi,Chang:2010xh,Sakstein_2013,Brito:2014ifa,Babichev:2016jom, de_Aguiar_2020, deAguiar_2021,Panotopoulos:2021rih,terHaar:2020xxb,Dima_2021}).
-Among the various compact objects suitable for studying the effects of screening mechanisms, white dwarfs (WDs) are particularly promising yet relatively unexplored targets \cite{Saltas_2018, Alam_2023, Kalita_2023}.
+Among the various compact objects suitable for studying the effects of screening mechanisms, white dwarfs (WDs) are particularly promising yet relatively unexplored targets \cite{Saltas_2018, Alam_2023, Kalita_2023, Vidal:2024wto}.
 This is due to two key reasons.
 Firstly, the equation of state (EoS) describing the microscopic behaviour of matter inside WDs is fairly well understood \cite{Camenzind_2007}.
 Secondly, the extensive observational data now available from \textit{Gaia}'s data releases \cite{Jim_nez_Esteban_2018, Tremblay_2018, Kilic_2020} provides a wealth of information on WDs, facilitating comprehensive studies of their spatial distribution, kinematics, and fundamental properties such as luminosity, temperature, and radius.

 In this study, we focus on exploring the impact of the chameleon mechanism on the structure of WDs.
 To this end, we numerically solve the ST equilibrium equations in the relativistic and Newtonian limits and employ a Chandrasekhar EoS.
-By exploring a broad range of energy scales and conformal chameleon couplings to matter, we determine the corresponding mass-radius relations to be confronted with observations, deriving also a set of ready-to-use fitting formulae aiming to streamline future analyses of WDs in ST theories.
+By exploring a broad range of energy scales and conformal chameleon couplings to matter, we determine the corresponding mass-radius relations, deriving also a set of ready-to-use fitting formulae aiming to streamline future analyses of WDs in ST theories.